Skip to content

 What changed

 The decision was reframed into testable assumptions.
-Uncertainty was carried forward as verification actions and triggers.
+Uncertainty was carried forward as staged options with clear triggers.

 Outputs